no triangle studios

 Working from a complete technical and creative package, including CAD files, moodboards, material specs, and site photography, we moved directly into production without friction.

-Rather than overproducing, we recommended three to four strategically selected views focused on:
+Rather than overproducing, we recommended three strategically selected views, focused on the moments a client, an investor, or a permitting reviewer actually decides on:

-This ensured maximum impact while staying efficient and cost-conscious, an important factor for Bay Area restaurant design projects operating on tight schedules.
+This kept the package efficient and cost-conscious, an important factor for Bay Area restaurant projects operating on tight schedules, while making sure every image earned its place.

-Clear communication and disciplined production allowed the visuals to progress quickly while remaining fully aligned with Sean's vision.
+Clear communication and disciplined production allowed the visuals to progress quickly while remaining fully aligned with the designer's vision.

 "The renderings provided by No Triangle Studio were amazing!
 Their communication throughout the entire process was great and they were able to apply any slight changes and feedback within 24 hours.
 I can't wait to use their service again as it is an extremely useful tool with my hospitality clients."